 The NHSCR SMR01 data set holds episode level data on hospital inpatient and day case discharges from acute specialities from hospitals in Scotland.
 The data fields used in the RECOVERY trial are equivalent to those used in SUSAPC and HESAPC.
-Linked NHSCR-SMR01 data are imported approximately twice a month.
+Patient Episode Data Wales

-4.2.1.4 Patient Episode Data Wales
+4.2.1.3 Patient Episode Database Wales

 PEDW contains data relating to admissions to NHS hospitals in Wales.
-Linked data for RECOVERY participants recruited via sites in Wales will be available for future analysis.
+The data fields used in the RECOVERY trial are equivalent to those used in SUSAPC and HESAPC Mortality datasets.